CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 ## Tools Required ##

-Electronic soldering equipment; soldering iron, flux (rosin based preferred **not** acid based) and solder.
+Electronic soldering equipment; soldering iron, flux and solder.
 These are available from numerous sources online.
 If you need to brush-up on your electronics soldering skills there are some good tutorials on [Adafruit][1] and [Sparkfun][2].
 You will also need a set of diagonal pliers or wire cutters and a small spring clamp.

+{: .warning }
+Do **not** use a strong acid based flux.
+While this type of flux is great for home plumbing repairs and building fuel tanks, it can be very corrosive to fragile electronic circuitry.
+Be sure to only use a [rosin based][5] or [no-clean  type][4] flux suitable for electronics assembly.

 ## Timer Assembly ##